Message Management¶

 set_locale("en_US") # Loads from /opt/lambda/messages/messages_en_US.yaml

-File Location Strategy
+File Location Strategy¶

 MessageManager searches for message files in this order:

-1. Custom path from MESSAGES_YAML_PATH environment variable
+- Custom path from

-2. Current working directory
+MESSAGES_YAML_PATHenvironment variable - Current working directory

-4. Relative paths from current directory
+messages/,config/,resources/,data/ - Relative paths from current directory

 your-lambda-function/